radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 ![How much total time has humanity spent on this game?](/assets/img/posts/minesweeper.png){: width="506" height="363" .right.floating-image}

 For practice, I implemented it in CLI form in vanilla Ruby.
-You can get my fully implemented version [here](https://github.com/radanskoric/minesweeper){:target="_blank"}.
-If you want to do it yourself and later compare this is the place where you should stop and go implement it.
+Get my fully implemented version [here](https://github.com/radanskoric/minesweeper){:target="_blank"}.
+If you want to do it yourself, stop here and come back later to compare.
 The rest of the article walks through my implementation which landed on exactly 100 lines (counted by [cloc](https://github.com/AlDanial/cloc){:target="_blank"}) by a happy accident.
 No, really, I didn't cheat to make it be a round number.
 I was planning on doing it but turns out I didn't have to.

-**Along the way we'll also remind our selves of some less often used Ruby features.** I can't learn new things in a vacuum, I need to use them to have them really sink in, which is why I prefer to learn in context of a mini project over learning from Changelog overviews.
+**Along the way we'll also refresh our memory of some less often used Ruby features.** I can't learn new things in a vacuum.
+I prefer to learn in context of a mini project over learning from Changelog overviews.

 ## Generating the playing board

 The first thing we need is a `Board` class to represent, drum roll, the board.
 The board is fully defined by its width, height and the locations of mines: